 Sysprep (Generalize) a Windows installation

-To deploy a Windows image to different PCs, you have to first generalize the image to remove computer-specific information such as device drivers and the computer security identifier (SID).
-You can either use sysprep or an unattend answer file to generalize your image and make it ready for deployment.
+To deploy a Windows image to different PCs, you have to first generalize the image to remove computer-specific information such as installed drivers and the computer security identifier (SID).
+You can either use Sysprep by itself or Sysprep with an unattend answer file to generalize your image and make it ready for deployment.

 When you generalize a Windows image, Windows Setup processes settings in the generalize configuration pass.
 Even if you're capturing an image that's going to be deployed to a PC with similar hardware, you still have to generalize the Windows installation to remove unique PC-specific information from a Windows installation, which allows you to safely reuse your image.